CatX711/GreetLang/README.md

 ## Introduction

 GreetLang is a high-level programming language designed for ease of use and readability.
 It combines the simplicity of Python, the speed of C, the flexibility of JavaScript, and the safety of Rust.
+GreetLang is a statically typed language, which means that variable types are determined at compile time rather than at runtime.
+This allows for faster execution of programs and helps to catch errors early on in the development process.

 <br />